 I built a 50-year NYC housing simulator.
 Here's what I learned (mostly not what the simulator said).

-I spent a couple days (and Claude spent ~20 sessions) building YIMBY NYC — a simulation where 10,000 “agents” of varied incomes bid on NYC apartments, move to minimize commute, have kids and look for places with more space, lose jobs, double up with friends, sometimes leave the city when they can’t take it anymore.
+I spent a couple days vibin’ this NYC housing simulation: YIMBY NYC.
+10,000 individual actors of varied incomes bid on NYC apartments, move to minimize commute, have kids and look for places with more space, lose jobs, double up with friends, sometimes leave the city when they can’t take it anymore.

 Go to kaighn.com/yimby and hit play to advance month by month from 2020 to 2070.
 Toggle policies in the left nav — remove parking minimums, upzone the Bronx, levy a land value tax, mandate 100% affordable housing on every new project, abolish CEQR — and watch what happens.